danqulogy/social-blocks/README.md

 - Please feel free to inquire about any unassigned issues or make a pull request after forking the repository.
 - If making a commit.
 Please clear the database folder, add an empty app.db file, and restart the application first.

-## Using the Blocklet Server and Blocklet CLI
+## Using Blocklet Server and Blocklet CLI

 ```bash
 yarn global add @blocklet/cli